 5.7.1.
-Minerals and waste development in Barrow and the rest of Cumbria is the responsibility of Cumbria County Council, who have adopted policies on minerals and waste.
-Barrow's Local Plan does not need to include policies on minerals and waste, although there are issues that will be relevant to Barrow that need to be considered in the Local Plan.
+Minerals and waste development in Barrow and the rest of Cumbria, outside the two national parks, is the responsibility of Cumbria County Council, who has adopted policies on minerals and waste.
+Barrow's Local Plan does not need to include policies on minerals and waste, although there are issues that will be relevant to Barrow which need to be considered in the Local Plan.
 These issues are outlined below.